SparkPost/node-sparkpost/README.md

 Once all the dependencies are installed, you can execute the unit tests using `grunt test`

 ### Contributing
-To get started, <a href="https://www.clahub.com/agreements/SparkPost/node-sparkpost">sign the Contributor License Agreement</a>.

 [Guidelines for adding issues](docs/ADDING_ISSUES.markdown)

 [Our coding standards](docs/CODE_STYLE_GUIDE.markdown)